jakebloom/lettergame.exe/README.md

 $ webpack # this builds the project
 ```
 Then open up `index.html` in your browser and you're good to go!

+You can play this version online by going to [letters.jakebloom.me](http://letters.jakebloom.me) or [jakebloom.me/lettergame.exe](http://jakebloom.me/lettergame.exe)